koush/scrypted/plugins/homekit/README.md

 ### HomeKit Live Streaming Timeout (Recordings maybe working)

 This is a networking issue with multiple interfaces.
 This is the problem 100% of the time.
-Use the HomeKit Plugin Bridge Address setting, and set it to the IP Address of your ethernet manually.
+Use the HomeKit Plugin's `Scrypted Server Address` setting, and set it to the IP Address of your ethernet manually.
 If your camera is on a separate VLAN, try disabling that to see if that is the issue.